de-DEen-US

 01 Visit the famous Acropolis

 For the famous view of the Acropolis, you should also head to Areopagus Hill.
-The hill may be known as the “tourist mountain”, but the view of the Acropolis from here is unmistakable.
+The hill is known as the “tourist mountain”, but the view of the Acropolis from here is unmistakable.

 By the way: admission is free for EU citizens under the age of 25.